Beau Beach, MBA CCIM presents:

 As Nashville has exploded in growth, the face of East Nashville has changed dramatically.
 In the past 5 years, this area has seen creative entrepreneurs, music studios, apartments, fun bars and tasty restaurants flock to Gallatin Pike to create a wonderfully unique part of the city.

-This Airbnb Portfolio sits at the center of this newfound action.
+This property sits at the center of this newfound action.
 For example, Inglewood Lounge is a hip cocktail bar with live jazz that’s within walking distance.
 East Side Bowl, a renovated bowling alley, is 5 minutes away.
 So is Grimey’s Record shop, a bona fide Nashville institution.
 Don’t sleep on El Fuego’s margaritas either — they are strong, and they are cheap.

 This section of East Nashville is convenient too.
 Kroger is half a mile away.
 Opry Mills is under 10 if guests need to go shopping or watch a movie in IMAX.
 There are 3 separate gyms within 5 minutes.
 Traffic isn’t bad around here either.